 8. I eat a warm meal when the sun is highest (midday) – allowing my digestion and metabolism to function at its optimum.

 9. At night: I create a ritual around winding down to allow my body, mind and spirit to truly rest.
 Recently, I have been playing my Tibetan singing bowl when I put my 7 year old to sleep and it is incredible how calming and soothing that process is for him.
-Another note, do try to sleep by 10 p.m. before your second wind kicks in and do turn off all tech devices in your room – or better still, make your bedroom a sacred tech free temple.
-This will help your sleep immensely.
+On another note, do try to sleep by 10 p.m. before your second wind kicks in and turn off all the tech devices in your room – or better still, make your bedroom a sacred tech free temple.
+This will help you sleep immensely.
 I also offer gratitude for the day so I feel at peace.